-This is the third article in a series on ‘Nutrition and Fat Adaptation’.
-Be sure to read the first, Nutrition and Fat Adaptation, as well as the second installment, Nutrition Strategies to Maximize Fat Adaptation.
+This is Rebecca Dent’s third article in a series on nutrition and fat adaptation.
+Be sure to read the first, “Nutrition and Fat Adaptation,” as well as the second installment, “Nutrition Strategies to Maximize Fat Adaptation.”

 It has been proposed that a LCHF diet may enhance performance in ultra-endurance events by supporting a higher fat oxidation rate (providing more fat as a fuel source) and sparing muscle glycogen.

 Despite this premise, there is insufficient scientific evidence to support claims that eating a high-fat diet results in superior performance over eating a high-carbohydrate one (5–7).

 A recent study of elite race-walkers eating an LCHF diet showed that it impaired 50-kilometer race performance (7).
 In another study comparing world-class ultra-distance runners who consumed an LCHF diet to those who included carbohydrates in their diet, higher rates of fat oxidation were shown in the LCHF runners.
 However, the study did not determine who were the better runners from the two groups (6).
 This perhaps suggests that, for some, eating an LCHF diet is at least not detrimental to ultra-endurance performance.